snimu/blog/contents/hnet-mtp/article.md

 ### MTP: Backward pass

 In the backward pass, MTP approximates the effects of the H-Net's smoothing module.
 The difficulty of predicting the next token varies from position to position.
 MTP accumulates the gradients for more than one token into each position.
-Assuming a uniformly random prediction difficulty, and thus a uniformly random information density in the gradient, the accumulation of gradients from multiple positions into one will lead to a more Gaussian distribution of information density in the accumulated gradient, thanks to the central limit theorem.
-More Gaussian information density means less variable information density compared to uniformly random, because more weight is at the mean position.
+Assuming a uniformly random prediction difficulty, and thus a uniformly random information density in the gradient, the accumulation of gradients from multiple positions into one will lead to a reduced variance in prediction difficulty.

 And thus, MTP allows the model to learn closer to its maximum per-step learning capacity at every position in the input sequence.